JetBrains/intellij-sdk-docs/reference_guide/custom_language_support/code_inspections_and_intentions.md

 The code intentions for custom languages also use the regular API for intentions.
-The intention classes need to implement the [`IntentionAction`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/intention/IntentionAction.java) interface and are registered using the `com.intellij.intentionAction` extension point in `plugin.xml`.
+The intention classes need to implement the [`IntentionAction`](upsource:///platform/analysis-api/src/com/intellij/codeInsight/intention/IntentionAction.java) interface and are registered using the `com.intellij.intentionAction` extension point.

 **Examples:**
 - [Code Intentions Tutorial](/tutorials/code_intentions.md)